mkdocstrings/mkdocstrings/CONTRIBUTING.md

 Link to any related issue in the Pull Request message.

-During review, we recommend using fixups:
+During the review, we recommend using fixups:

 ```bash
 # SHA is the SHA of the commit you want to fix